Raynes/refheap-blog/source/_posts/2012-01-07-brave-new-world.markdown

 **update**

 I updated a sentence near the top where I originally said the site was built from the ground up in Clojure.
 Some people felt that I was being insincere because we actually use Pygments on the backend for syntax highlighting.
-We use a *lot* of great tools on the backend.
+We use a couple of great tools on the backend.
 I don't want to imply in any way that Clojure is our sole tool.